What is “Managed by your organization”?

 Step 2: Problem Solved

-⦁ Try using Google Chrome and observe if the “Manage by Your Organization” feature will still show up.
+⦁ Try using Google Chrome and observe if the “Manage by Your Organization” feature will still appear.
 In Addition, visit a couple of websites and see if Chrome will redirect you to another page.

 Remove Unwanted Entries on Registry Editor